Linkta-org/core/.github/docs/SECURITY_BEST_PRACTICES.md

 # Security Best Practices Document for Development Teams 🛡️

 ## Purpose 🎯
-This document provides a structured outline of security best practices for the development teams, encompassing frontend, backend, infrastructure and DevOps, and general security protocols.
+This document aims to serve as a comprehensive guide for development teams to implement security best practices across all phases of software development and deployment.
+By providing detailed protocols for frontend, backend, infrastructure, DevOps, and overarching security measures, it ensures a holistic approach to safeguarding applications and systems against evolving security threats.

 ## Contents
 - [I. Application Security Practices](#i-application-security-practices)